 The intent is to build awareness of all hazardous waste types produced onsite and to track the volume of each waste type generated and the method of disposal.
-You must know your sources of waste before you can make strategic decisions on how to reduce and divert improve waste.
+You must know your sources of waste before you can make strategic decisions on how to reduce, divert or improve waste management.

-Because of its hazardous characteristic, all hazardous waste must be well tracked and controlled to meet the local laws & regulations.
+Because of its hazardous characteristics, all hazardous waste must be well tracked and controlled to meet the local laws & regulations.
 To identify your hazardous waste, each country has its own National Hazardous Waste Inventory and National Hazardous Waste Identification Standard.
 Please refer to these standards and inventory.